 - Dry leaves can be mowed into the lawn to add valuable mulch, set the mower height high and mow over them several times to make as fine as possible.
 Otherwise bag them up and check with your municipality for a collection site.

 - Water all plants well as it has been fairly dry lately.
 Plant roots should be moist going into cold weather, especially trees.
-Plan on winter watering every month throughout the winter.
+Plan on winter watering every month throughout the winter, especially on any perennials, roses, shrubs and trees that were planted this year.

 - Do not cut back newly planted perennials or shrubs or woody plants such as roses, butterfly bush, lavender and other late blooming plants until next spring.
 Birds and wildlife will appreciate the seed heads and foliage cover.